redhat-performance/jetlag/docs/bastion-deploy-bm.md

 [root@<bastion> jetlag]
 ```

-6. Download your pull_secret.txt from [console.redhat.com/openshift/downloads](https://console.redhat.com/openshift/downloads) and place it in the root directory of the local Jetlag repo.
-You'll find the Pull Secret near the end of the long downloads
+6. Download your `pull_secret.txt` from [console.redhat.com/openshift/downloads](https://console.redhat.com/openshift/downloads) into the root directory of your Jetlag repo on the bastion.
+You'll find the Pull Secret near the end of
-page, in the section labeled "Tokens".
-You can either click the "Download" button and then copy `~/Downloads/pull-secret.txt` to `./pull_secret.txt` (notice that Jetlag expects an underscore (`_`) while the file will download with a hyphen (`-`)),
+the long downloads page, in the section labeled "Tokens".
+You can either click the "Download" button and then copy the
+downloaded file to `~/jetlag/pull_secret.txt` on the bastion (notice that Jetlag expects an underscore (`_`) while the
-*or* click on the "Copy" button, and then paste into the terminal after typing `cat >pull_secret.txt` to create the expected
+file will download with a hyphen (`-`)), *or* click on the "Copy" button, and then paste into the terminal after typing
-filename:
+`cat >pull_secret.txt` on the bastion to create the expected filename:

 ```console
 [root@<bastion> jetlag]# cat >pull_secret.txt